Pet Sitting Jobs

 While there is no formal education required to become a pet sitter, there are some ways you can make yourself more marketable, such as becoming trained in animal CPR, obtaining a business license, and registering yourself with the Better Business Bureau where you are located.

 There is also a professional organization for pet sitters, Pet Sitters International (PSI), which was founded in March 1994 by Patti J. Moran, author of Pet Sitting for Profit.

-Among the many benefits of PSI membership is the Pet Sitter Locator feature on their website, which is a pet-sitter search tool that gets more than 30,000 searches per month.
+Among the many benefits of PSI membership is the Pet Sitter Locator feature on their website, which is a pet-sitter search tool.

 To become a PSI-Accredited pet sitter, there is an in-depth program offered that includes emphasis on pet care, health and nutrition, additional services and business and office procedures.
 There is also a continuing education component to keep accredited pet sitters abreast of any developments n the field of pet care.